karlvr/docker-win-build/README.md

 osslsigncode is used in preference to Mono signcode as Mono signcode cannot sign msi files, while osslsigncode can.

+## Building

+Note that this Docker image can only be built on an x86_64 host as Winetricks fails to install when building on arm64.

 ## Usage

 You can run the image interactively, or run individual commands or scripts by appending them